jbachurski/ort-lua/README.md

 ## Why Lua

-Because it's small to compile and should be reasonably 'efficient', though I think I didn't pick the best interface.
+Because it's easy to embed and should be reasonably 'efficient', though I think I didn't pick the best interface.
 The function calls, both to the C closure for input `get` and later the Lua function to outputted `get`, seem to be the main overhead.

+Also, an embedded Python already existed and seemed to be really hard to get right, so maybe a Lua approach is more complete.

 ## Building from source